kevincobain2000/email_extractor/README.md

 # CHANGE LOG

-- v1 - Python implementation to extract email addresses by crawling URLS.
+- v1.0 - Python implementation to extract email addresses by crawling URLS.
 Installation using pip.
-- v2 - 100x performance improvement by using goroutines
+- v2.0 - 100x performance improvement by using goroutines
 - v2.5 - 2x performance improvement by not opening the same url again
+- v2.6 - Added depth of crawling urls